-At Parker Madison, we build brands that connect companies with customers.
+At Parker Madison, we build brands (bridges) that connect companies with customers.

 We’re a group of artists, idealists, alchemists and engineers doggedly focused on one thing: making good brands great.
 Through our process of brand exploration, expression and exposure, we deconstruct, reinterpret and reengineer brands into strategic assets for companies and organizations.
 We take things apart and put them back together using novel approaches to create unexpected connections.
 We approach each project with a genuine curiosity and a tenacious drive to uncover what is truly unique and special.